Who Was Nat Turner?

 Turner was eventually captured on October 30, 1831.
 He was represented by lawyer Thomas R. Gray, who wrote down Turner's confession.
 Turner pled not guilty during his trial, believing that his rebellion was the work of God.
 He was sentenced to death by hanging, and this sentence was carried out on November 11, 1831.
 Many of his co-conspirators met the same fate.

 The incident put fear in the heart of Southerners, ending the organized emancipation movement in that region.
-Southern states enacted even harsher laws against slaves instead.
+Southern states enacted even harsher laws against the enslaved instead.
 Turner's actions also added fuel to the abolitionist movement in the North.
 Noted abolitionist William Lloyd Garrison even published an editorial in his newspaper The Liberator in support of Turner to some degree.

 Over the years, Turner has emerged as a hero, a religious fanatic and a villain.
-Turner became an important icon to the 1960s black power movement as an example of an African American standing up against white oppression.
+Turner became an important icon to the 1960s Black power movement as an example of an African American standing up against white oppression.

 Others have objected to Turner's indiscriminate slaughtering of men, women and children to try to achieve this end.
 As historian Scot French told The New York Times, "To accept Nat Turner and place him within the pantheon of American revolutionary heroes is to sanction violence as a means of social change.
 He has a kind of radical consciousness that to this day troubles advocates of a racially reconciled society.
 The story lives because it's relevant today to questions of how to organize for change."

-Nat Turner Movie and Book
+Movie and Book

 Turner was the subject of William Styron's 1967 Pulitzer Prize-winning novel Confessions of Nat Turner.